 Never underestimate the importance of insurance.
 Your business could be humming along, bringing in significant profits while you are having the time of your life.
 However, it only takes one bad thing to bring everything to a screeching halt.
 If a customer gets injured on your property, or if you or an employee makes a mistake when providing a service, you could find your business in big trouble.
 Even a small lawsuit can cost hundreds of thousands of dollars if it continues too long.
 The right business insurance will protect you from the costs of potential hazards that could ruin your business.
 Make sure that you buy insurance for your business before you launch to be fully protected at all times.

 There are several types of coverage that you will need.
 Just about all businesses should have some kind of general liability to protect against personal injury lawsuits.
 You should also have commercial auto insurance if you have vehicles or use your own vehicle for work-related tasks.
 If you have employees, workers’ compensation is required by law in all states.
-Finally, service-related businesses should have professional liability coverage in case an error causes losses for a client.
+In addition, you may wish to consider getting a key person life insurance quote if you rely heavily on one key person.
+This will cover you financially if they can no longer work.
+Service-related businesses should have professional liability coverage in case an error causes losses for a client.
+Finally, life insurance is an absolute must for small businesses and we highly recommend getting a quote to get the best rate and coverage you can.

 You Will Be Competitive